ezoheux/autopulse/README.md

 php artisan vendor:publish --provider="Ezoheux\App\AutopulseServiceProvider"
 ```

 3. Finally, you should load the routes for this service provider by adding `Autopulse::routes();` to your `root-directory/web/routes.php`.
-Just add the code below to that file.

 You are now done and all set to go.